1231301695/TT4L_G6_Requirements_Project/SRS.md

 ### **3.7.2 Data Entities**

-The following table describes the key data entities and their functionalities in the University Portal System.
+The following table describes the key data entities and their functionalities in the EduAxis.

 _Table 3.8.2.1 Data Entities and Descriptions_